ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/geometry_equi_md_sampling.rst

         amber_interface = interface.amber

         param_method = amber_interface.build_md_parameterizer()
-        cluster_job_config = {
-            "cluster" : Accre(),    # This is the interface for operating Vanderbilt University's Advanced Computational Cluster for Research and Education.
+        cluster = AccreR9()     # This is the interface for operating Vanderbilt University's Advanced Computational Clust
                                 # You can customize a new class in `enzy_htp.core_cluster` folder so as
                                 # to have it compatible to the computational cluster resources in your own institution(s).
+        cluster_job_config = {
+            "cluster" : cluster,
             "res_keywords" : {
                 "account" : "csb_gpu_acc",
-                "partition" : "a6000x4"
+                "partition" : "batch_gpu",
+                "nodes": "1",
+                "node_cores" : "nvidia_rtx_a6000:2",
             }
         }
-        md_result = equi_md_sampling(
+        md_result: List[StructureEnsemble] = equi_md_sampling(
             stru = stru,
             param_method=param_method,
             cluster_job_config=cluster_job_config,